apache/hive/README.txt

 - Java 1.6

-- Hadoop 0.17, 0.18, 0.19, or 0.20.
+- Hadoop 0.20.x (x >= 1)

-  *NOTE*: We strongly recommend that you use Hadoop 0.20 since the majority of our testing is done against this version and because support for pre-0.20 versions of Hadoop will be dropped in Hive 0.7.

 Upgrading from older versions of Hive
 =====================================

-- Hive 0.6.0 includes changes to the MetaStore schema.
-If you are upgrading from an earlier version of Hive it is imperative that you upgrade the MetaStore schema by running the appropriate schema upgrade script located in the scripts/metastore/upgrade directory.
+- Hive @VERSION@ includes changes to the MetaStore schema.
+If you are upgrading from an earlier version of Hive it is imperative that you upgrade the MetaStore schema by running the appropriate schema upgrade scripts located in the scripts/metastore/upgrade directory.

-  We have provided upgrade scripts for Derby, MySQL, and PostgreSQL databases.
+  We have provided upgrade scripts for Derby and MySQL databases.
 If you are using a different database for your MetaStore you will need to provide your own upgrade script.

-- Hive 0.6.0 includes new configuration properties.
+- Hive @VERSION@ includes new configuration properties.
 If you are upgrading from an earlier version of Hive it is imperative that you replace all of the old copies of the hive-default.xml configuration file with the new version located in the conf/